top of page

 However, God gives us an escape plan to pay for our sins by allowing Jesus to take our place.

-God also will allow believers to live forever in a new world.
+• God also will allow believers to live forever in a new world.

 Jesus will return to earth, gather all his believers (dead and alive), place their souls in a spiritual body, and settle them in a new home.

-At that point, Jesus became the husband and all believers became the bride, according to the Bible.
+At that point, Jesus became the husband, and all believers became the bride, according to the Bible.

-Jesus told this to his disciples.
+Jesus explained this relationship to his disciples.

-He left for heaven to create a new home for us and when that is complete he will come back and gather us up to take us to our new home in our new bodies.
+He left for heaven to create a new home for us, and when that is complete, he will come back and gather us up to take us to our new home in our new bodies.

-There are well over a hundred translations of the Bible into English.
+• There are well over a hundred translations of the Bible into English.

 The complete Bible has been translated into approximately 724 different world languages.